-The PIM was approved for use from 1st April 2020 onwards to determine the regulatory SCR.
+The Flood Re Partial Internal Model (PIM) was approved for use from 1st April 2020 onwards to determine the regulatory SCR.
 Flood Re now has a PIM as defined in Article 112 of the Solvency II regulations to calculate the regulatory SCR.
+Since its approval Flood Re PIM has had three Major Model Changes (MMC), with the last one approved by the PRA for use from 31 March 2023.